ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-vscode.md

 ### Chat conversation storage
 {: #cloud-setup-wca-vscode-securing-storage}

-{{site.data.keyword.wca_full_notm}} stores all your chat conversations locally in your file system in `<your home directory>/.wca/chat.db`, in a database format defined by [SQLite](https://www.sqlite.org/index.html){: external}. {{site.data.keyword.wca_full_notm}} does _not_ share these conversations with anyone.
+{{site.data.keyword.wca_full_notm}} stores all your chat conversation history locally in your file system in `<your home directory>/.wca/chat.db`, in a database format defined by [SQLite](https://www.sqlite.org/index.html){: external}. {{site.data.keyword.wca_full_notm}} does _not_ share these conversations with anyone.
 This file is not encrypted, other than the encryption that your file system provides.
 Safeguard this file against improper access.

 ### Telemetry data
 {: #cloud-setup-wca-vscode-securing-telemtry}